carbon-language/carbon-lang/clang/README.txt

 III.
 Current advantages over GCC:

  * Column numbers are fully tracked (no 256 col limit, no GCC-style pruning).
- * All diagnostics have column numbers, includes 'caret diagnostics'.
+ * All diagnostics have column numbers, includes 'caret diagnostics', highlights regions of interesting code in diagnostics.
  * Full diagnostic customization by client (can format diagnostics however they like, e.g. in an IDE or refactoring tool) through DiagnosticClient interface.
  * Built as a framework, can be reused by multiple tools.